evanodell/hansard/cran-comments.md

 #Comments
-This is the first submission of this package
+This is a re-submission of this package.
+The initial submission used an incorrect license template.

 ## Test environments